tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/操作指南/版本管理/版本管理概述_intl_en.md

 ## Related Concepts
 ### Latest version ($LATEST)

-After a function is created, it has a latest version ($LATEST) by default.
-The configuration and code of the `$LATEST` version can be modified.
-At the time of release, such configuration and code will be used as the basis to generate a new version.
+Once created, a SCF has a latest version ($LATEST) by default.
+Only the configuration and code of the $LATEST version can be modified, and based on which, a new version is generated at the time of release.

 ## Relevant Operations